Mutsuko Miki

 Mutsuko Miki (三木 睦子, Miki Mutsuko) was a Japanese activist who advocated on behalf of pacifism, official compensation for comfort women, and improved Japan–North Korea relations.
 She was the widow of former Japanese Prime Minister Takeo Miki.
-Miki served as the wife of the Prime Minister of Japan, or First Lady, during her husband's two-year tenure from 1974–76.
+Miki served as the wife of the Prime Minister of Japan, or First Lady, during her husband's two-year tenure from 1974 to 1976.

 Biography

 Personal life

 Her father, Nobuteru Mori, held a seat in the Japanese House of Representatives and founded Showa Denko, a major chemical engineering firm.
 Her brother, Kiyoshi Mori, was the head of the now defunct Management and Coordination Agency, which would later become the interior ministry.
 Yoshihide Mori, another of Miki's brothers, served as the chief of the Environment Agency, the forerunner of the present-day Ministry of the Environment.

 She married Takeo Miki in 1940.
-Mutsuko Miki held the title of wife of the Prime Minister, from 1974-76.
+Mutsuko Miki held the title of wife of the Prime Minister, from 1974 to 1976.
 Takeo Miki died in 1988.